m-wiesner/universal_g2p/README.md

 Relevant Files
 -------------------------------------------------------------------------------
 For an example experiment, use the provided files:
-  1. SPA_words.txt     -- small list of test words for Spanish.
+  1. SPA_words.txt     -- small list of test words for Spanish, scraped from Wiktionary.
+SPA_lexicon.txt includes pronunciations.

   2. lexicon_roman.txt -- pooled pronunciation lexicon of all BABEL langauges with Latin orthography.